-(a) Significance (10) points
+(a) Significance of the project.

+(20 points)

-- (1) The Secretary considers the significance of the proposed project. - (2) In determining the significance of the proposed project, the Secretary considers the following factors: - (i) The potential contribution of the proposed project to increased knowledge or understanding of educational problems, issues, or effective strategies; - (ii) The likelihood that the proposed project will result in system change or improvement; - (iii) The extent to which the proposed project is likely to build local capacity to provide, improve, or expand services that address the needs of the target population;
+- (1) The Secretary considers the significance of the proposed project. - (2) In determining the significance of the proposed project, the Secretary considers the following factors: - (i) The extent to which the proposed project will prepare personnel for fields in which shortages have been demonstrated; - (ii) The demonstrated ability of the applicant to prepare and graduate leaders in special education, early childhood, and related services; and - (iii) The extent to which there is a conceptual framework underlying the proposed training program and the quality of that framework.